ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/file.md

 In addition to pre-defined [image manipulations](control-panel/file-manager.md#constrain-or-crop) it is possible to perform certain image manipulations on-the-fly in templates by using special template tag parameters.

-NOTE: **Note:** Certain image manipulations can be processing-intensive and even cause timeouts.
+WARN: **Warning:** Certain image manipulations can be processing-intensive and even cause timeouts.
 Use with caution.

 ### `:resize`